ged/observability/DevNotes.md

 * Should it be timed?
 * What kinds of event models to support:
-  * Process: PID, PPID, PGID, rusage stuff
+  - Process: PID, PPID, PGID, rusage stuff
-  * Thread: Thread ID, PID, thread group ID, name, priority, thread_variables
+  - Thread: Thread ID, PID, thread group ID, name, priority, thread_variables
-  * Net: Local IP, Peer IP, socktype, family, protocol, flags
+  - Net: Local IP, Peer IP, socktype, family, protocol, flags

+## Implementation

 Classes which are Observable will: